anand514/linux-commands/README.md

-- sudo apt-get update or sudo apt-get install to
+### sudo apt-get update or sudo apt-get install

+### $ sudo apt-get install openjdk-8-jre

+- The openjdk-8-jre package contains just the Java Runtime Environment.
+If you want to develop Java programs then please install the openjdk-8-jdk package.